 Our society doesn’t tell us that there are exceptions.
-The feel-good characterizations simply do not apply to the approximately 12% of the population who are personality disordered.
+The feel-good characterizations simply do not apply to the approximately 12% of women and 16% of men who are personality disordered.

 These exploiters come from all demographic groups and all walks of life.
 They are not necessarily hard-core drug addicts or criminals.

 What we all need to learn is that people who are attractive, educated and well-mannered can also be evil.

 2. Your son or daughter is good and kind-hearted

 Perhaps you taught your children to treat others the way they want to be treated.
 Your son or daughter may be naturally kind and willing to help others.

 Usually, this is a wonderful way to live.
 Unfortunately, there are people in the world — sociopaths — who are willing to take advantage of anyone’s goodness, kindness and generosity.

 We all tend to interpret the way others behave according to the way we behave.
 So if we don’t lie, and would never dream of intentionally hurting someone, we don’t know it’s possible for another person to do it to us.